David Genat

-David Genat (born March 13, 1980) is a television personality, having appeared as a contestant on two seasons of the reality game show Australian Survivor.
+David Genat (born 13 March 1980) is an Australian television personality, having appeared as a contestant on three seasons of the reality game show Australian Survivor.
 He was the winner of the A$500,000 prize Australian Survivor: All Stars, having previously competed in Australian Survivor: Champions V Contenders II in which he placed tenth.

 In 2025, he competed on the second season of the American series Deal or No Deal Island in which he won the game and a prize of $US5,800,000, making him the biggest game show winner in the history of American television.
 (Note: For the purposes of this article, a traditional game show is defined as a televised contest in which prizes can be won within a single episode through objective completion of tasks and not through fan or contestant votes.
 Shows on YouTube channels or any other means of social media count as a reality show and not a game show.
 Thus, the $10,000,000 prize won by Jeffrey Randall Allen in Beast Games is not counted, while Deal or No Deal Island is a combination of a traditional game show and reality competition (unlike Survivor).)

 Genat returned to compete in his third season of Australian Survivor, Survivor: Australia V The World, which began airing in August 2025.

 Australian Survivor

 In 2019, Genat appeared on Australian Survivor: Champions V Contenders II.
 He was the 14th voted out on Day 34 and 2nd member of the jury, placing 10th.

 In 2020, Genat returned the next season on Australian Survivor: All Stars.
 He was voted sole survivor on Day 50.

 In 2025, Genat returned for a third time to compete on Survivor: Australia V The World.
 The full cast was officially announced on 13 April 2025, with the first preview airing that night along with the penultimate episode of Australian Survivor: Brains V Brawn II.
 He was the 2nd voted out on Day 5, placing 13th.

-On 18 August 2025, Genat announced that he will be the new host for Australian Survivor, starting from 2026.
+On 18 August 2025, Genat announced that he would be the new host for Australian Survivor, starting from 2026.